POD-io/Oblivion-ArchipelagoMod/README.md

 3) Connect to your server.
 4) Once connected, you can launch Oblivion Remastered through your mod manager and start playing.

-Make sure to launch through using OBSE, as seen here:
+### Make sure to launch through OBSE64, as seen here:

 <img width="615" height="200" alt="image" src="https://github.com/user-attachments/assets/242bc578-8b05-40e6-a0a0-4fca16e038e6" />

+**If you do not see OBSE64** as an option, please try restarting MO2.

 ## Troubleshooting: